NMAK19009U Solving Polynomial Equations

 Skills: By the end of the course the students are able to use and implement methods to find and describe solutions to polynomial equations using available mathematical software.
 The students are able to understand the difference between the methods, their theoretical foundations, what they are best suited for, identify their limitations, and choose the appropriate method in each situation.

 Competences: By the end of the course the students will have developed a theoretical and practical understanding of the main aspects and current trends in the field of solving polynomial equations, and be able to use this knowledge in theoretical contexts and in applications.

 Academic qualifications equivalent to a BSc degree in mathematics is recommended.

 Exercise sessions combine theoretical exercises with practical exercises using mathematical software.

 - 7,5 ECTS

 - Written assignment, 3 daysOral examination, 20 minutesWritten take-home assignment in week 8 of the course + oral examination (without preparation) on the written assignment in week 9 of the course

 Two mandatory assignments must be approved before the exam.
 The assignments will be due in weeks 3 and 5 of the course.

 - No external censorship

-To be eligible for the re-exam, students whose mandatory assignment have not been approved must re-submit the assignment.
-The mandatory assignment must be approved no later than 3 weeks before the re-exam week.
+To be eligible for the re-exam, students whose mandatory assignments have not been approved must re-submit the assignment.
+The mandatory assignments must be approved no later than 3 weeks before the re-exam week.